-In January 2007, California launched a \$3.3 billion ratepayer-funded effort to install 3,000 megawatts (MW) of new distributed solar over the next decade and transform the market for solar energy by reducing the cost of solar generating equipment.
-The California Public Utilities Commission's (CPUC) portion of the solar effort is known as the California Solar Initiative (CSI) program.
-The CSI program goal is to install 1,940 MW of customer-sited solar capacity, and, along with other statewide solar programs, transition the solar industry to a point where it can be self-sustaining without subsidies.
+In January 2007, California launched the Go Solar California campaign, a multi-entity \$3.3 billion ratepayer-funded effort to install 3,000 megawatts (MW) of new distributed solar over the next decade and transform the market for solar energy by reducing the cost of solar generating equipment.
+The portion of the solar effort overseen by the California Public Utilities Commission's (CPUC) is known as the California Solar Initiative (CSI) program.
+The CSI program goal was to install 1,940 MW1 of customer-sited solar capacity, and, along with other statewide solar programs, transition the solar industry to a point where it can be self-sustaining without subsidies.